pink-junkjard/hyperfiddle/README.md

 ![](https://i.imgur.com/VluIFyM.png)

 **Hyperfiddle in Hyperfiddle** Here you can see we built the gray dev-mode widget in Hyperfiddle.
 We can make live changes to it.
+All of Hyperfiddle's UI is built in Hyperfiddle, though it is all rather meta so I won't go into it here.

 ![](http://i.imgur.com/5VPb8iA.gif)